Sab-tech-lab/Cartographer3d-FLsun-V400/README.md

 Remember that Cartographer touch survey needs a metal bed under the probe to work properly.
 I use the Guilouz Klipper version as base, link: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad/wiki

-Once the probe is properly installed, do not launch the machine configuration macros, but first make sure the probe correctly reads the meatl bed below it with command CARTOGRAPHER_QUERY.
+Once the probe is properly installed, do not launch the machine configuration macros, but first make sure the probe correctly reads the metal bed below it with command CARTOGRAPHER_QUERY.

 Remember to update the "delta_calibrate" and "bed_mesh" sections by updating the radius with a radius that allows the probe to read the plate, the standard radius is 147 but to work with this radius you need a 350mm radius plate (i buy it), with the standard 310 plate use a 120 radius
 [delta_calibrate]